-Significant estimates and judgements used in the preparation of these consolidated financial statements include, but are not limited to, the recoverability of mineral properties, warrant and stock option valuations, title to mineral property interests, deferred income taxes, the recoverability of accounts receivable, management's going concern assessment, the useful life of machinery and equipment, the amounts recorded for related party transactions, the recording of liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of income and expenditures during the reporting period and the determination of functional currency.
+Significant estimates and judgments used in the preparation of these consolidated financial statements include, but are not limited to, the recoverability of mineral properties, warrant and stock option valuations, management's going concern assessment, and the determination of functional currency.
 Actual results could differ from management's best estimates.